 Boy with Cherries

-Eugène Manet; Sale of the heirs of the Manet estate, May 4th-5th, 1884, no. 23; Durand-Ruel; Maurice Leclanché Collection.
-Acquired by Calouste Gulbenkian through Bernheim Jeune, on 19th April 1910.
+Eugène Manet; sale of the heirs of the Manet estate, 4–5 May 1884, no. 23; Durand-Ruel; Maurice Leclanché Collection.
+Acquired by Calouste Gulbenkian through Bernheim Jeune, 19 April 1910.

 Rouart and Wildenstein 1975

 Denis Rouart and Daniel Wildenstein, Édouard Manet.
 Catalogue raisonné.
 Lausanne/Paris: La Bibliothèque des Arts, 1975, vol. I, no. 18, pp. 38–9.

 Manet, les natures mortes, exhibition catalogue.
 Paris: Musée d’Orsay, RMN, 2000, pp. 72–5, 167, no. 8.

 Luísa Sampaio, Painting in the Calouste Gulbenkian Museum.
 Lisbon/Milan: Calouste Gulbenkian Museum/Skira, 2009, pp. 216–17, cat.
 97.